viksit/keyframe/README.md

 ## Overview

 `pymyra` provides access to the Myra RESTful APIs.
-It currently supports `python 2.7`.
+It currently supports `Python 2.7`.

 To continue, create an account on http://api.myralabs.com, and from the `Explore API` tab, replace `account_id` and `account_secret` in the configuration file at `$HOME/.pymyra/settings.conf` with your credentials.

 See the `tutorials` directory for a step by step tutorial and examples.

 ## Minimal Example

-Here's a minimal example.

 ```
 from os.path import expanduser, join